-I applied through college or university and the process took 2 weeks - interviewed at Insight Global in November 2013.
+I applied through college or university and the process took 1 week - interviewed at Insight Global.

-I applied through college or university and the process took 5 days - interviewed at Insight Global in November 2013.
+I applied through a recruiter and the process took 5 days - interviewed at Insight Global in January 2014.

-I applied through college or university and the process took 1+ week - interviewed at Insight Global.
+I applied through a recruiter and the process took 1+ week - interviewed at Insight Global.

 Very Easy Interview